-The typical entry-level education required to become an accountant is a bachelor’s degree, though not every state requires accountants to hold undergraduate degrees.
-For most Americans, getting a BA means taking out student loans, so although accountants earn above-average salaries, they may have to devote some of their earnings to student debt payments.
+Typically, becoming an accountant requires a bachelor’s degree, though not every state requires accountants to hold undergraduate degrees.
+For most Americans, getting a BA or BS means taking out student loans, so although accountants earn above-average salaries, they may have to devote some of their earnings to student debt payments.

-Many accountants choose to get certified in their chosen career, becoming Certified Public Accountants (CPAs).
+Many accountants choose to get licensed as Certified Public Accountants (CPAs).
 States differ when it comes to the requirements for becoming a CPA, but all states require would-be CPAs to take a four-part exam written by the American Institute of Certified Public Accountants.
 There are other accountant credentials you can earn, but the CPA credential carries the most prestige and does the most for your earning potential.
-And if you want a job that will require you to file reports with the Securities and Exchange Commission, you must have a CPA degree.
+And if you want a job that will require you to file reports with the Securities and Exchange Commission, you must be a CPA.